EagleSushi/find-frs-toolkit/README.md

 ```

 ### [findfrs.ranges.jar & findfrs.ranges.exe (Windows) & findfrs.ranges.linux64 (Linux 64) (link to output)](https://github.com/vfdizon/find-frs-toolkit/blob/master/sample/output/findfrs.ranges.csv)
-> This searches the given directory for .gff3 files, which are annotations for a bed file
+> This searches the given directory for .gff3 files, which are annotations for a bed file <br />
-> This then concatenates the .bed file line and the line in the .gff3 file together in one line of the .csv output, if the start and end location are within any range in the .gff3 file
+> This then concatenates the .bed file line and the line in the .gff3 file together in one line of the .csv output, if the start and end location are within any range in the .gff3 file <br />
-> The .jar file is written in java, and the .exe/./linux64 executables are written in golang.
+> The .jar file is written in java, and the .exe/./linux64 executables are written in golang. <br />
-> The java version is better suited for smaller datasets, while the golang version is better for larger datasets, and utilizes concurrency to search the .bed file for each .gff3 file.
+> The java version is better suited for smaller datasets, while the golang version is better for larger datasets, and utilizes concurrency to search the .bed file for each .gff3 file. <br />
 > The golang version also writes to the .csv file in batches as the program is running.

 Example usage (.jar):